Learn a few lessons from our Amish visit that you can use to simplify your life just a bit.

 One evening a few years ago my Hubby and I went to visit an Amish couple about an hour from our home.
 I just love driving through Amish communities, it takes me back to a time of simplicity and peace.
 Clothes hanging on the line, plows being pulled by a team of horses, and little Amish children running lunch pails out to the pasture barefoot with not a care in the world.

-When we arrive at the home we were greeted by a pretty white farmhouse with flowers and plants all around.
-As we pulled into the long driveway, I noticed a good-sized blueberry patch on the left housed in a sturdy wooden frame.
+When we arrived at the home we were greeted by a pretty white farmhouse with flowers and plants all around.
+As we pulled into the long driveway, I noticed a good-sized blueberry patch on the left.
+It was housed in a sturdy wooden frame that held netting to keep the birds from eating their harvest.
 I noticed how that patch was neatly manicured and not a single weed could be seen.

 It was at that moment I knew I was in for a learning experience.

-Out in the pasture were sheep, horses, and few more goats grazing around together without a care in the world.
+Out in the pasture, I could see a variety of animals.
+Large fluffy sheep, horses, and a few more goats grazing around together without a care in the world.

 It was pristine.

-As my hubby chatted with the man I walked into the barn to have a look around.
-The floor was spotless and there wasnโt a cobweb to be found.
+As my hubby chatted with the man I walked into the barn to look around.
+The floor was spotless and there wasn’t a cobweb to be found.
 I have never in all of my life been in such a neat and orderly barn.

 Two little goats greeted me as they ate their dinner in a stall that opened to the back pasture.
-Across from them was a storage stall with everything neatly in its place and swept clean.
-I noticed a few horseshoes nailed above the door that just added to its charm.
+Across from them was a storage stall with tools and supplies all organized and neatly in its place.
+I noticed a few horseshoes nailed above the door and that just added to its charm.

 As I walked around the barn and the pasture outside, I could tell this man loved what he did.
 As a friend told me once, if you love what you do, you should do it right.